Blog: Rolex on the DialCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Often a retailer's name painted on to an enamel dial has partly or almost completely worn away over the years, whereas the rest of dial markings are still crisp and sharp.
 This is an easy indication that the name was painted on after the watch was made.
 However, a name painted on recently using enamel paint can be difficult to identify, it looks crisp and sharp and glossy, just like the rest of the dial.
 However, there are two ways in which such an addition can be identified.

 - Look carefully across the dial at an oblique angle with a lens in good light.
-As the cross section shows, enamel paint usually stands up proud of the surface unlike the fired enamel numbers which are virtually flat.
+As the cross section shows, enamel paint stands up proud of the surface unlike the fired enamel numbers which are virtually flat.
 If you can see the name standing up like this it has definitely been added, but a very skilful painter will make the letters very flat so some painted names can be difficult to detect by this method.

 - Wipe the suspect lettering with a solvent that dissolves paint such as acetone.
 Names fired into the enamel will not be affected by the solvent whereas names painted on later will dissolve and wash off, leaving the original enamel details of the dial intact.

 If you have a pre-1925 Rolex with an enamel dial that has the Rolex name in fired vitreous enamel, not just painted on in enamel paint which can look very similar, and the case has pre-1925 British import hallmarks, then do let me know.
 Of course just one example is not be proof, the dial could have been modified or exchanged for instance, we really need a few hundred examples to be sure.

 Copyright © David Boettcher 2005 - 2024 all rights reserved.
 This page updated June 2018.
 W3CMVS.
 Back to the top of the page.